06navdeep06/infostil/README.md

 # ONLY FOR EDUCATIONAL PURPOSE
--OWNER aka me will not be responsible for consequences-
+-OWNER aka me will not be responsible for any consequences-